wevertonbezzera013/users-api-crud/README.md

 ## Explore the API

-Open [http://localhost:8080/api/docs/](http://localhost:8080/api/docs/) in your browser to access the API documentation.
+Open [http://localhost:8080/api/docs/](http://localhost:8080/api/docs/) in your browser to access the API documentation locally or [https://users-api-crud.vercel.app/api/docs/](https://users-api-crud.vercel.app/api/docs/) to open the documentation online.

 ## Tools